storj/docs/code/Style.md

 The litmus test about naming is whether it confuses the reader.
 So, if a reviewer finds the naming hard to understand, then he should suggest better naming and discuss to find a better name.

+Additionally, avoid naming your variables the same as those of imported packages.
+For example, if you've imported `storj.io/storj/uplink`, use something like `var uplinkPeer` rather than `var uplink` in that file.

 ## Integers

 We only use _unsigned integers_ (e.g. `uint`, `uint32`, etc.) on the following circumstances: